-CASES/PROJECTS and Participation (10% OF FINAL GRADE)
+CASES/PROJECTS (10% OF FINAL GRADE)

 At least one case/project will be assigned.
 The project may be in team format and require using the skills and competence gained in this course.
 The cases may require analysis of accounting data and written conclusions/recommendations in a professional business format.
 Solutions will be graded for completeness, accuracy, and professionalism.
 Please type or word-process your written work.
 No handwritten cases are accepted.
 Electronic documents are accepted in Microsoft Word or Excel only.
 No late cases are accepted.

+QUIZZES, HOMEWORK, AND PARTICIPATION (10% OF FINAL GRADE)

+Quizzes, homework, and participation constitute 10% of your final grade.
 Attendance will be taken for each class and will be considered when evaluating participation.
 Class participation is highly encouraged and I will call on students during class.

-QUIZZES AND HOMEWORK (10% OF FINAL GRADE)

-Quizzes and homework constitute 10% of your final grade.
+Access to CengageNow is required for homework.
 Homework assignments will generally be due at the beginning of class on the due date and may be randomly collected and graded for accuracy and completeness.
 Quizzes or in-class assignments may be substituted.
 These quizzes and assignments may not be made up and no late assignments will be accepted.
 One assignment/quiz will be dropped.
 Homework should be completed (attempted) prior to coming to class.
 Experience has shown that a clear understanding of accounting concepts and principles requires working through problems.
 While it can be difficult and even frustrating, the end result of understanding will serve you well in the future.